Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 > Project is: <u>ongoing</u>

-I will continue to update my project with new questions to allow the user to play frequently and also have future development plans as listed below.
+I will continue to update my project with new questions to allow the user to play frequently.
+I also have future development plans which I have listed below.

 **Future Development plans**

 - Creating different levels of difficulty;

   - Questions of different difficulty
-  - Breaking up region answer selectors into smaller areas such as cities.
+  - Breaking up regions further into smaller areas such as cities.

-- Creating different games based on categories.
+- Creating different games based focusing on specific categories such as landmarks.

 ---